Advanced-Computer-Lab-2022/KIMOS/README.md

 # Tests
 We tested all of our APIs using POSTMAN, we wrote the URL we wanted to test and provided the required data ( in the body of the request or in the query).
 And then, we check the response status and the data in the response and compared it with the data we expected getting from the database.

-# Why did we develop this website
-We built this website for **Canadian Chamber Of Commerce**.
-As we want to be part of their educational project because we believe it will be very beneficial for teens all around Egypt.
-As they got their own trustworthy instructors unlike most of the other educational online systems.
-Also, we are competing with more than 40+ team to be the chosen project from the company as the chosen project will be awarded.

 # Code Style